aces/Loris/docs/wiki/99_Developers/Alternative_Install/Nix.md

 From the LORIS directory, run `nix-shell`.

 LORIS's development dependencies will be automatically installed (only available in the shell, although you can run `nix-shell` from multiple terminals).
-The the active version of PHP will be printed, as well as a command to start PHP's built in development web server.
+The active version of PHP will be printed, as well as a command to start PHP's built in development web server.
 For example: